How does this company make money?

 What does this company depend on?

-High-power fiber laser diodes from suppliers including IPG Photonics and nLight, precision optical lenses and mirrors with specific coating specifications, CNC motion control systems and servo motors, specialized laser cutting head assemblies, and industrial-grade steel frames and granite bases for machine stability.
+The company cannot run without high-power fiber laser diodes from suppliers such as IPG Photonics or nLight.
+It also requires precision optical lenses and mirrors made to specific coating standards, CNC motion control systems and servo motors, specialized laser cutting head assemblies, and industrial-grade steel frames and granite bases that keep the machines stable during operation.

 Who depends on this company?